-Main contributions: \begin{itemize} \item We promote a context-conditioned anomaly detection framework. \item We propose the \textbf{CWAE} model to demonstrate the benefits of context-aware learning. \item We introduce a principled method to select a suitable feature context feature for conditional modeling. \item We demonstrate that conditional models can outperform both their non-contextual counterparts of the same architecture and state-of-the-art (SOTA) unconditional models. \end{itemize}
+Main contributions: \begin{itemize} \item We introduce a general contextual learning framework for anomaly detection. \item We provide a probabilistic formulation and theoretical justification grounded in variance decomposition and discriminative learning. \item We propose a bilevel optimization strategy for context selection using early validation loss. \item We instantiate the framework with a novel CWAE model and demonstrate consistent performance gains across diverse datasets. \item We demonstrate that conditional models in general can outperform both their non-contextual counterparts of the same architecture and state-of-the-art (SOTA) unconditional models. \end{itemize}